Personal Appearance Required

 Do I Need an Appointment?

 Unless you are stranded in transit, you must make an appointment online.
 If you are in transit, must travel within the next few days, and you can document this, no appointment is necessary.
 See our contact and opening hours information.
-With or without an appointment please try to download and fill out the appropriate application forms and bring them with you to the Consulate.
+With or without an appointment get your photo taken before coming to the Consulate.
+If you can, download and fill out the appropriate application forms and bring them with you to the Consulate.
+If not you will be provided the forms at the Consulate, but it helps if you have looked at the forms online.

 Please click here to set up an appointment online.